qfpl/blog/content/drafts/2018-canberra-intro-to-fp.md

 ---
 title: Introduction to Functional Programming.
 Canberra, ACT.
-30 April-02 May 2018
+18-20 July 2018
 date: 2018-03-27
 authors: tmorris schalmers
 ---

-Queensland Functional Programming Lab, a Data61/CSIRO and Queensland Government initiative, are running two free 3-day Functional Programming courses in Canberra, 30 April to 02 May 2018.
+Queensland Functional Programming Lab, a Data61/CSIRO and Queensland Government initiative, are running two free 3-day Functional Programming courses in Canberra, 18th to 20th July 2018.
 These workshops are:

 The well-known **Introduction to Functional Programming** course that has been run by Data61 for over 5 years.
 This course is targeted toward people who have some amount of programming experience, but little or no exposure to Functional Programming.